tinygo-org/tinygo-site/content/getting-started/using-docker.md

     docker run --rm -v $(pwd):/src tinygo/tinygo tinygo build -o /src/blinky1.hex -size=short -target=arduino examples/blinky1

-For projects that have remote dependencies outside of the standard library and go code within your own project, you will need to map your entire GOPATH into the docker image in order for those dependencies to be found:
+For projects that have remote dependencies outside of the standard library and go code within your own project, you will need to map your entire `$GOPATH` into the docker image for those dependencies to be found:

-    docker run  -v $(PWD):/mysrc -v $GOPATH:/gohost -e "GOPATH=$GOPATH:/gohost" tinygo/tinygo tinygo build -o /mysrc/wasmout.wasm -target wasm /mysrc/wasm-main.go
+    docker run -v $GOPATH:/go -e "GOPATH=/go" tinygo/tinygo tinygo build -o /go/src/github.com/myuser/myrepo/wasm.wasm -target wasm --no-debug /go/src/github.com/myuser/myrepo/wasm-main.go

 **note: At this time, tinygo does not resolve dependencies from the /vendor/ folder within your project.**